 for over twenty years.
 They also designed and built furniture as a side business.
 Many Byrd homes still have some of the original Byrd furniture, like a dining room table and chairs.

-Byrd homes are archetypes of California living.
-While many people in Hollywood and real estate are familiar with the name and distinctive style of Robert Byrd (1904-1978), not much is known about his life, or the fact that his son, Gary, also built homes.
-These homes have been news and noteworthy since the early 1940s, when a high-profile home purchased by French actress, Michéle Morgan[PL1] was attributed to Robert Byrd and featured in several celebrity and architectural magazines.
-Numerous other celebrities have lived in Byrd Homes over the years, including award-winning actor/director Ron Howard; actress/ singer, Lizabeth Scott; and award-winning special make-up effects artist, Stan Winston.
-Tom Mix, Sharon Tate and Roman Polanski, Frank Zappa and Robert Taylor have also been mentioned in the mix.
+Byrd Homes are archetypes of California living.
+While many people are familiar with the name and distinctive style of Robert Byrd (1904-1978), not much is known about his life, or the fact that his son, Gary, also designed and built homes.
+These homes have been news and noteworthy since the early 1940s, when a high-profile home purchased by French actress, Michéle Morgan, was attributed to Robert Byrd and featured in several celebrity and architectural magazines.
+Numerous celebrities have lived in a Byrd Home over the years, including award-winning actor/director Ron Howard; actress/ singer, Lizabeth Scott; and award-winning special make-up effects artist, Stan Winston.
+Audie Murphy, Daryl Dragon (The Captain & Tennille), Robert Taylor and Kelly Osbourne have also been mentioned in the mix.

-Although Robert Byrd had a long and distinguished career as an architect of quality homes in Southern California, he was not a licensed architect.
-As a building designer, he built homes from the 1920s through the 1970s, and his son, Gary, built homes from the 1960s to the early 2000s.
+Although Robert Byrd had a long and distinguished career as an architect of quality homes in Southern California, he was not a licensed architect (AIA).
+As a building designer, he built homes from the 1920s through the 1970s, while his son, Gary, built homes from the 1960s to the early 2000s.
 They worked together as a team for over twenty years.
-Many elements of a Byrd Home, such as exposed wood beams, turned posts, rock and flagstone finishes, and whimsical brickwork may be familiar to those who lived in Hollywood or Beverly Hills during the mid to late twentieth century.
-Byrd homes were built in the California Ranch style and featured natural materials that lent the homes a comfortable, symbiotic and timeless ambience.
+Many elements of a Byrd Home, such as exposed wood beams, turned posts, rock and flagstone finishes, and whimsical brickwork are familiar to those in Hollywood, Pacific Palisades and Beverly Hills.
+Byrd homes were built in the California Ranch style of architecture and featured natural materials that lent the homes a comfortable, symbiotic and timeless ambience.
 Other distinctive characteristics include round chimneys, curved walkways, indoor/outdoor grills, Dutch doors, custom woodwork, and stained-glass windows.
+Robert Byrd also designed and built furniture.
+Many of these custom pieces can still be found in his homes, like a dining room table and chairs, or a coffee table or bookcase.

 Be the first to hear about the new Byrd book, special events, and more.